Vrajeshsayz/counterspell/README.md

 # Counterspell Game

-Welcome to **Counterspell**, a game designed and developed during the Counterspell hackathon!
+Welcome to **You vs You**, a game designed and developed during the Counterspell hackathon!
 This project was a fun and challenging way to combine creativity and coding, showcasing the power of teamwork and innovation.

 ## 🎮 About the Game